parazeeknova/nyxtext-zenith/.github/README.md

 ### 🎨 Features :
 - Edit Text files ~ duh.
-- Basic funcaionality of a text editor like save, open, close, etc.
+- Basic functionality of a text editor like save, open, close, etc.
 - **Syntax Highlighting** for _**35+**_ languages.
 - Catppuccin Macciatto theme by default for Python, C++, Javascript, HTML, CSS, JSON, Markdown, and more. (check `zenith/lexers` folder)
 - **Code Folding** for better code readability.
 - **Filetree** for easy navigation.
 (Toggle with `Ctrl + F`)
 - **Dockable Filetree** panes.
-- Adjustable panes for Filetree, Workspace, and Codespace.
+- Adjustable panes for filetree, Workspace, and Codespace.
 - **Customizable** shortcuts using Lua, edit `zenith/shortcuts.lua`.
 - **Fully Customizable theme** using Lua, edit `zenith/color_schemes.lua` can edit every corner of the app.
 - Ability to toggle between custom titlebar and default titlebar (windows default).